David Dangoor

 He is Exilarch of The Exilarch's Foundation, a charity that has initiated, guided and supported many causes, mainly relating to education and health, including Westminster Academy, Imperial College, the UK Space Design Competition, The Open University, Age UK, The UK Israel Tech Hub, the Weizmann Institute of Science, the Centre for Universal Monotheism, Faculty of Humanities and the Centre for Personalized Medicine at Bar Ilan University, Mishkenot Sha’ananim and Jewish Book Week.
 A subsidiary of The Exilarch's Foundation is Dangoor Education, which has supported Jewish Renaissance magazine and dozens of charities in the UK and Israel.
 He is a strong believer in strengthening UK-Israel ties and helps fund many initiatives that further these relations.

 Dangoor has been Vice-President of the World Organisation of Jews from Iraq (WOJI) for the past ten years.
 He is a tireless activist for access to the Iraqi Jewish Archives and tries to use his background and heritage to ensure greater relations between Jews and Arabs.

 A former President of the Board of the Spanish and Portuguese Jews’ Congregation, David Dangoor is President of Jewish Renaissance magazine and a Vice-President of the Jewish Leadership Council.
 He is a Deputy Lieutenant for Greater London and chairs the Lord Lieutenant of Greater London’s Council on Faith.

 He was also made a Fellow of the British Exploring Society and an Honorary Fellow of the Royal Albert Hall.

+In 2019 he donated a kidney to his brother Robert, who died in 2022.
+In December 2023, he launched an initiative in the UK to raise awareness of living kidney donation.